-So, while those with thick hair might find their hair gains volume too easily and spend time trying to tame it with products and blow-dries, those with fine strands may struggle with limp or flyaway hair.
+But let’s talk about what fine hair is.
+It’s not to do with how much hair you have – rather, it’s about how thick each individual strand of hair is.
+So, while those with thick hair might find their hair gains volume too easily and spend time trying to tame it with products and blow-dries, those with fine strands may struggle with limp or flyaway hairs.

 1. Use volume-specific shampoos and conditioners

-Be aware that such products don’t have a permanent effect.
-That is, they can’t actually make fine hair thicker, but they can create the appearance of fuller hair.
+But be aware that these products don’t have a permanent effect.
+They can’t actually make fine hair thicker, but they can create the appearance of fuller hair.

-And, because such products aren’t long-term solutions, you’ll need to consider your activities and lifestyle factors.
-In the same way that makeup may need to be reapplied after a long day, before heading out for the evening, product may need to be reapplied too.
+Because such products aren’t long-term solutions, you’ll need to consider the impact of activities and your lifestyle on your hair.
+In the same way that makeup may need to be reapplied after a long day, products may need to be reapplied, too.

 That’s not to say that you should wash and condition your hair all over again, but you may wish to use a volumising mousse or hairspray to re-lift your roots if the day’s events have flattened your hairstyle.